ddev/ddev/docs/users/cli-usage.md

 _**Note:** If you're providing the settings.php or wp-config.php and DDEV is creating the settings.ddev.php (or wp-config-local.php, AdditionalConfig.php, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file._

+_**Note:** If you do *not* want DDEV-Local to create or manage settings files, set `disable_settings_management: true` in your .ddev/config.yaml or `ddev config --disable-settings-management` and you will be the only one that edits or updates settings files._

 The `ddev config` command attempts to create a CMS-specific settings file with DDEV credentials pre-populated.

 For **Drupal** and **Backdrop**, DDEV settings are written to a DDEV-managed file, settings.ddev.php.
 The `ddev config` command will ensure that these settings are included in your settings.php through the following steps:

 * Write DDEV settings to settings.ddev.php
 * If no settings.php file exists, create one that includes settings.ddev.php
-* If a settings.php file already exists, ensure that it includes settings.ddev.php, modifying settings.php to write the include if necessary
+* If a settings.php file already exists, ensure that it includes settings.ddev.php, modifying settings.php to write the include if necessary.

+For **Magento 1**, DDEV settings go into `app/etc/local.xml`

+In **Magento 2**, DDEV settings go into `app/etc/env.php`

 For **TYPO3**, DDEV settings are written to AdditionalConfiguration.php.
 If AdditionalConfiguration.php exists and is not managed by DDEV, it will not be modified.